 Waterhead rating: 1200mm

-White Duck is one of the leading brand names for quality canvas tents and their Avalon is one of our favorite tents currently on the market.
+White Duck is the leading brand for the best canvas tents and their Avalon is one of our favorite tents currently on the market.
 If you’ve never owned a canvas tent before, it could seriously be worth checking out – people who have them love them.
 Their high quality canvas materials make for a waterproof tent right out of the box, and can be re-treated over the years to maintain waterproofing.
 This leads to a product that will last as long as you want and you’ll never have to buy another camping tent again.

 Canvas tents are very weather proof and we love how this Avalon has mesh windows all around the sides of the tent and a large opening with a mesh covering.
 They allow for lots of ventilation (especially with the roof vents), or can be zippered shut for weather protection and privacy.
 It can sleep eight campers in sleeping bags, or it can fit several mattresses, including at least two queen air beds or several singles.